 The final report from the Regional Internal Audit Team (RIAT) was provided in the fall of 2023.
 A rubric of the criteria for EA assistance was created and rolled out for use in schools in the spring of 2024.
-An investigation of the options for automation of the EA allocation process is underway and further development will be ongoing through the fall of 2024.
+The rubric was useful during the allocation period and when reviewed in the fall of 2024 was accurate in addressing needs.
+The use of this rubric in the spring of 2025 provided information on the changing needs in schools.
+Options for automation of the EA allocation process have been undertaken and meetings have been held with a provider potentially leading to an Request for Proposal phase in 2025-2026.